Get access to 25+ premium quizzes, mini-courses, and downloadable cheat sheets for FREE.

 Sinusitis – a condition characterized by inflammation of the mucus membranes that line the paranasal sinuses which results in nasal congestion and facial pain or pressure.

-Sleep Apnea – a disorder characterized by repeated episodes without breathing while asleep that last for at least 10 seconds or longer.
+Sleep Apnea – a sleep disorder characterized by repeated interruptions in breathing for 10 seconds or longer.

 Sphygmomanometer – a device that is used to measure the blood pressure of an artery.
 It uses a cuff that wraps around the arm and a bulb to pump air into the cuff in order to constrict blood flow.
 As the air is released, the pressure reading is displayed on a manometer and can be heard using a stethoscope.

-Spirometer – a diagnostic device that is used in pulmonary function testing to measure the volume and speed of airflow during a breathing cycle.
+Spirometer – a diagnostic tool used in pulmonary function testing that measures the volume of air inhaled and exhaled by the lungs.

 Spontaneous Breathing Trial (SBT) – a technique used on patients who are receiving mechanical ventilatory support in order to test their readiness for weaning.